 Brie Franklin, Executive Director

 Josh joined CCASA in January 2017.
 Prior to joining CCASA, Josh was the Advocacy Coordinator for Project Hope, the community-based domestic violence and sexual assault advocacy center in Gunnison, Colorado.
 There he provided direct client services to survivors, participated in Multi-Disciplinary Teams, provided training and supervision to staff and volunteers, facilitated support groups, developed and facilitated prevention/awareness trainings to middle and high school students and other community members, and was responsible for data collection and reporting.
 Additionally, he often guest lectured at Western State Colorado University on various aspects of gender-based violence.
 Josh was raised in Gunnison, in a service oriented family.
 After high school he enlisted in the United States Marine Corps Infantry.
 After his enlistment, he enrolled at Western State Colorado University.
 While attending college he was selected to attend the National Social Justice Training Institute.
 Josh also served as a member of CCASA’s Inclusiveness Team.
 He brings a passion for Social Justice and the Anti-Oppression movement.
-He is dedicated to a high level of professionalism regarding victim advocacy, and promoting social change.
 Josh sees himself as a co-conspirator to the women’s movement, and is a passionate advocate for feminist leadership.
-He understands that sexualized violence is perpetuated by people from all walks of life, though, stands fast to the idea that masculinity and phallocentric ideologies are a root cause of violence in our culture, and are manifestations of systemic oppression in our society.
+He understands that sexualized violence is perpetuated by people from all walks of life; however, he stands fast to the idea that masculinity and phallocentric ideologies are a root cause of violence in our culture, and are manifestations of systemic oppression in our society.

 Agueda Morgan, Director of Programs